-action when behavior Often if children have got this stored in student's school will be put in place
+action when behavior Often if children have got this Summary form which is Explain that a daily

-warrants escalation. far on the policy, the chances file and electronically with i.e. their child will
+warrants escalation. far on the policy, the chances stored in student's school record document

-increase that you are dealing supervisor. now be on a "Robowier Report"
+increase that you are dealing file and electronically with will be put in place

+with more than just poor , supervisor. i.e. their child will

+choices. now be on a

-with more than just poor choices.
-Supervisor follows up with "Behavior Report" - it will either be a
+Supervisor follows up with "Behavior Report"

-choices.
-Head of Section to write subject-specific
+Head of Section to write - it will either be a

-home formal letter behavior report if
+home formal letter subject-specific

+summarizing meeting held behavior report if

-summarizing meeting held issue is isolated to
+using Parent issue is isolated to

-using Parent particular subject
+Acknowledgement Form. particular subject

 Acknowledgement Form. or general behavior

-report if behavior

-Student is placed on a is across different
+Student is placed on a report if behavior

-Behavior Report for period subjects.
+Behavior Report for period is across different

-of two weeks with copy of • This is behavior
+of two weeks with copy of

+subjects.

-each day's tracking sent report (can be
+each day's tracking sent This is behavior

-electronically to parents at subject specific or
+electronically to parents at report (can be

-end of each day to for all subjects) and
+end of each day to subject specific or

-demonstrate daily tracking. needs to be
+demonstrate daily tracking. for all subjects) and

+needs to be

 formally signed off

 by all teachers and

 Head of Section

 each day and sent

 home to parents

 electronically so

-parents are shown daily tracking.
+parents are shown

+daily tracking.

-• Subject specific
+Subject specific

 behavior reports is

 the responsibility

 of the subject

 teacher to follow

 up with each day

 and have Head of

 Section sign off at

 end of week and

 teacher will email

 at end of each

 week the parent a

 copy of the

 behavior report.

-• General behavior
+General behavior

 report will be

+-

 tracked by social

 worker to ensure

 all teachers have

-signed off each day

-1 and Head of